Roei Gordana

-Roei Gordana (רועי גורדנה; born 6 July 1990) is an Israeli footballer who plays for Hapoel Be'er Sheva.
-Gordana plays as a midfielder.
+Roei Gordana (רועי גורדנה; born 6 July 1990) is an Israeli footballer who plays for F.C.
+Ashdod and the Israel national team.

 Early life

 Gordana was born and raised in Tel Aviv, Israel, to an Israeli family of Jewish descent.

-Career
+Club career

 Gordana played on the children system of Bnei Yehuda Tel Aviv and Maccabi Tel Aviv, and at age 14 he moved to the youth system of Hapoel Tel Aviv.
 On 1 September 2007, at the age of only 17, he made his debut for the senior team, at the game against Hapoel Kfar Saba at Toto Cup competition.

 At the start of 2010–11 season, Gordana played 5 games at the Toto Cup, and started at the first game of the season againstHapoel Haifa.
 In January 2011 on loaned to Hapoel Petah Tikva.
 At his first game at the club, he scored his debut goal at the 3-1 win against Maccabi Tel Aviv.
 Gordana played 14 games at Hapoel Petah Tikva.

 At the start of 2011–12 season, backed to Hapoel Tel Aviv squad.
 On 7 January 2012, scored his debut goal at Hapoel Tel Aviv at the win against Hapoel Be'er Sheva in Vasermil Stadium.
 This season the group promoted to the Group stage of UEFA Europa League.
 He played 30 league games, scored 2 goals and assisted 2.
 On 15 May 2012 he assisted the winning goal for Mirko Oremuš at the 2-1 victory against Maccabi Haifa at Israel State Cup final.

 On 10 July 2014 he signed for three-year to Hapoel Be'er Sheva.
 On 17 July 2014 made his debut for the club at the 2014–15 against RNK Split.
 On 20 September 2014 he scored his debut goal for Be'er Sheva at the 1-3 away win against Hapoel Petah Tikva.

 On 28 January 2016 on loaned to Maccabi Petah Tikva until the end of the season and returned to Be'er Sheva after the season.